Connect with us

 We understand that one of the victims of the incident at Westgate Mall in Nairobi was Ross Langdon.

 Ross was born in Tasmania, Australia and moved to practice architecture in London a few years ago.
-In early 2010 his practice, Regional Associates were appointed Consultant architects for designing and building Volcanoes Safaris Kyambura Gorge Lodge near Queen Elizabeth National Park in western Uganda.
-Regional Associates, in partnership with the Volcanoes design and construction team, successfully completed the building of the lodge in early 2012, which was included in the Condé Nast Traveler’s Hot List for the Best New Hotels of the year.
+In early 2010 his practice, Regional Associates was appointed Consultant architects for designing and building Volcanoes Safaris Kyambura Gorge Lodge near Queen Elizabeth National Park in western Uganda.
+Regional Associates, in partnership with the Volcanoes design and construction team, successfully completed the building of the lodge in early 2012.
+The new lodge was included in the Condé Nast Traveler’s Hot List for the Best New Hotels of the year.

-After his assignment in Kyambura was completed he took on various projects in the region including the redevelopment of the Dar-es-Salaam Yacht Club, other lodge and community projects.
-He was a gifted and creative designer, pushing the limits, experimental and unconventional in his designs.
+After his assignment in Kyambura was completed, Ross took on various projects in the region including the redevelopment of the Dar-es-Salaam Yacht Club, and other lodge and community projects.
+He was a gifted and creative designer, pushing the limits.
+He was experimental and unconventional in his designs.
 He was an avid student of the creations of great architects and designers, of alternative architectural styles and building materials.
-He reveled in sharing ideas, leading student workshops and entering competitions, including one for building a complete new town in Norway.
+He revelled in sharing ideas, leading student workshops and entering competitions, including one for building a complete new town in Norway.

-On a personal note Ross was vibrant and sensitive; he had a warm personality and was able to charm everyone with his mischief and sense of humor.
-His death is especially tragic as he and his partner Elif, both who is also reported to have died in the incident, were due to have a child in Nairobi shortly.
-He will be missed not only by his colleagues and friends at Volcanoes, but by his many friends and design collaborators in many countries.
+On a personal note, Ross was vibrant and sensitive.
+He had a warm personality and was able to charm everyone with his mischief and sense of humour.
+His death is especially tragic as he and his partner Elif, who is also reported to have died in the incident, were due to have a child in Nairobi shortly.
+He will be missed, not only by his colleagues and friends at Volcanoes, but by his many friends and design collaborators in many countries.

 Our thoughts are with the families of Ross and Elif and all the other families affected by the Nairobi incident.
-Volcanoes Safaris and Ross and Elif’s friends will be commemorating their passing in Kampala shortly.
-We will also be marking Ross's long an close association with Volcanoes in a permanent way.
+Volcanoes Safaris and Ross and Elifs' friends will be commemorating their passing in Kampala shortly.
+We will also be marking Ross's long and close association with Volcanoes in a permanent way.